rancher/docs/content/rancher/v2.x/en/installation/options/upgrading-cert-manager/helm-2-instructions/_index.md

 ## Performing the upgrade

-The namespace used in these instructions depends on the namespace cert-manager is currently installed in.
+>**Note:** The namespace used in these instructions depends on the namespace cert-manager is currently installed in.
 If it is in kube-system use that in the instructions below.
 You can verify by running `kubectl get pods --all-namespaces` and checking which namespace the cert-manager-\* pods are listed in.
 Do not change the namespace cert-manager is running in or this can cause issues.

-> These instructions have been updated for Helm 3.
-If you are still using Helm 2, refer to [these instructions.]({{<baseurl>}}/rancher/v2.x/en/installation/options/upgrading-cert-manager/helm-2-instructions)

 In order to upgrade cert-manager, follow these instructions: